Top 15 Venture Capital Firms Investing in Software

 Image of Freestyle Capital - Top VCs in Software

-Freestyle Capital is a San Francisco-based venture firm that invests in early-stage technology companies.
-They specialize in providing seed funding to help founders build their businesses from the ground up.
+Freestyle Capital is a San Francisco-based firm that invests in early-stage technology companies.
+They are known for providing seed funding to founders with promising ideas.

-The firm is distinguished by its track record of backing highly successful companies at their inception.
-Their impressive portfolio includes unicorns like Airtable and Intercom, demonstrating a knack for identifying future market leaders early on.
+The firm has a strong history of backing successful software companies from their earliest days.
+Their list of portfolio companies includes unicorns like Airtable and Intercom, demonstrating an ability to identify future market leaders at the seed stage.

-This makes Freestyle a compelling partner for founders raising a seed round for an ambitious tech company.
-Once you secure that initial funding, Rho can help you manage your new capital with integrated banking, corporate cards, and automated bill pay.
+Freestyle is a strong match for founders raising a seed round for a software or technology company.
+Once you secure funding, Rho’s integrated financial tools—including business banking, corporate cards, and automated bill pay—help you manage and deploy your new capital efficiently.

 • Investment stages: Seed, Early Stage Venture

-• Industries of focus: Software, Finance, Information Technology, Telecommunications
+• Industries of focus: Software, Information Technology, Finance

 • Geographical presence: San Francisco, California